Connect with 2 billion WhatsApp users via messages and templates.

 image_urlis the custom image URL

-You can connect a Twilio.WhatsApp source via your Airy Core instance UI.
+You can connect a Twilio.WhatsApp channel via your Airy Core instance Control Center UI.

 After connecting the source to your instance, it's time to create a conversation between your Airy Core instance, and a Twilio.Whatsapp source.

 Send a text message (Whatsapp) from a mobile phone to the Twilio phone number you have used.
-This will create a conversation: a Twilio.Whatsapp conversation will appear in the UI with the text message you have sent.
+This will create a conversation: a Twilio.Whatsapp conversation will appear in the Inbox UI's messenger with the text message you have sent.

 If the channel has been successfully connected, but the message you sent does not appear in a conversation and a conversation is not created, please see below for debugging advice.